andrewsu/sulab.org/README.md

 Lab members, please do any/all of the following!

 * **Update your user profile**.
 See the markdown files at https://github.com/SuLab/sulab.org/tree/main/_members.
-For info on the format, see the other examples there and/or the documentation at https://greene-lab.gitbook.io/lab-website-template-docs/basics/team-members.
+For info on the format, see the other examples there.
+There is also documentation at https://greene-lab.gitbook.io/lab-website-template-docs/basics/team-members and examples in the [testbed](testbed.md) ([rendered](https://sulab.org/testbed)).
 To update your info, create a pull request or commit your changes directly.
 * **Add photos from lab events**.
 Add your photos to https://github.com/SuLab/sulab.org/tree/main/images/gallery (again, via commit or pull request), and add them to https://github.com/SuLab/sulab.org/blob/main/team/photos.md.
 (The format of that photo page is still TBD.)
 * **Add to the lab handbook**.
 If there's stuff about how our lab works that you think everyone should know, add it to the [lab handbook section](https://github.com/SuLab/sulab.org/tree/main/handbook).
 There is also stuff that has yet to be migrated from https://archive.sulab.org/intranet/.